 We’re at the start of a new year.
 A year with new opportunities and adventures.
 The time to reflect on the past and making plans for the future.
-With 2017 here, you need to consider setting up a new year resolution.
 This has to be something that you would like to achieve within the next 365 days.
 You might kick off the year with good objectives but the sad truth is that new year’s resolutions don’t live long enough to see the end of your first term.
 Therefore you need to set goals that are realistic and achievable.

 If you’re one of those people who don’t reach a goal, perhaps it’s too vague, difficult or unrealistic.
 Many people lose confidence as they set up a new year resolution every year and only keep it for a few weeks.
 Don’t put a lot of pressure on yourself by setting up a heavy list of objectives.
 There’s normally a lack of motivation, resources or you simply just lose interest.

 To avoid new year failure, you have to set up a resolution you know you’ll be able to do.
 Be practical with this.
 Setting up goals for yourself normally boosts productivity.
 Without some sort of direction in life, it’s easy to sometimes feel lost and confused.
 A new year’s resolution will also help you work smarter rather than harder.